Investment Rounds Report

 • Realistic costing and sufficient project timeframes showing how co-benefit outcomes will be delivered over time.
 When the link between project activities and intended co-benefits is not clear, the Investment Panel may deem the application to be not ready or not fully costed.

-• One or more high value opportunity in line with Priority Investment Plan.
+• One or more high value opportunity in line with the Priority Investment Plan.

 Visit the LRF Register to see a list of all LRF projects, click through to individual project pages to see contract prices and co-benefits, and read the LRF case studies for more information on successful projects currently underway.